ImlyChlung/LSTM-Stock-Predication/README.md

 ![Equity Curve](images/equity_curve.png)
 *(Blue: AI Strategy | Grey: S&P 500 Benchmark)*

+**Strategy Logic:**
+*   **Alpha Selection (Top-K):** The model screens the S&P 500 universe daily.
+It only enters positions when the predicted Alpha Score is **> 0.3**, selecting the highest-ranked candidates.
+*   **Dynamic Position Sizing (Compounding):** The portfolio is capped at **5 positions** (20% allocation each).
+Crucially, trade sizes are dynamically calculated based on *Current Total Equity* rather than initial capital, allowing the portfolio to compound gains aggressively during winning streaks.
+*   **Condition-Based Exit:** Holdings are reviewed on a weekly basis (every 7 days).
+A position is liquidated if the model's predicted score turns negative (`Score < 0`), ensuring capital is protected from deteriorating trends.

 ### 2. Risk & Return Distribution
 The analysis of closed trades shows a positive skew in returns.
 The "Realized PnL" chart demonstrates steady capital appreciation with controlled drawdowns.